ShujiaHuang/cmdbtools/README.rst

     chr22   17690409    rs362129    G   A   32.3    PASS    CMDB_AF=0.065438,CMDB_AC=686,CMDB_AN=10236

 Actrually you can use ``-c`` ``-p`` and ``-l`` simultaneously if you like.
-And ``positions.list`` could just contain one single positions.
+And ``positions.list`` could just contain one single position.

 .. code:: bash